 Yoga nidra is not hypnotic, but in fact, dives deeper.
 “In terms of sleep stages and brain waves,” said Katie, “yoga nidra will go deeper than hypnosis.”
 In hypnosis, the hypnotherapist controls the process, whereas, in yoga nidra, your teacher is merely a facilitator.
 You are the captain of your practice.

 Yoga Nidra is Not Always Blissful

 The idea that yoga nidra is always a relaxing experience is not true.
 As Katie explained, calm feelings are a wonderful byproduct but can be challenged during a practice.
 “We lie down and whatever we need to see in that moment starts to come up,” said Katie.
 Yoga nidra meditation brings our current feelings, imagery, and memories to the forefront for us to sit with.
 It is not always comfortable because life is not always comfortable.
 “What we learn through the practice is that we don’t need to control it, we don’t need to fix it, we fall back into awareness and see where this resonates.”
 Yoga nidra helps us meet any feeling with a sense of calm and not allow it to affect our sleep.

-Yoga Nidra is as much about awareness as it is about deep relaxation.
-With a complete understanding of this meditative practice, we can harness the benefits for a better night’s sleep and find comfort and safety in our own skin, just as it is.
+Yoga Nidra is as much about awareness as it is about deep relaxation, a key component to a good night’s rest (check out how Nollapelli’s products also enable deep relaxation).
+With a complete understanding of Yoga Nidra, we can harness the benefits for a better night’s sleep and find comfort and safety in our own skin, just as it is.